 StarGlass is a portal for exploring the HCO plate collection.
 Among other features, it provides full-plate FITS mosaic downloads.

-For bulk data access, reach out to the scientific contact named in the footer.
+For bulk data access, reach out to the email list.

 Tutorials